 The best part?
 Many of these landscape design programs are available for free, while others may require additional payment for access to the full range of features.

 Planning is key to the success of any business, and it can be a lot for a small team to keep track of.
 With online scheduling software, you can handle everything from client management to disclaimer forms and waivers.
 Two-way external calendar sync ensures that you never miss out on any client meetings, phone calls or internal events.

-There is even field-service software built specifically for landscaping and similar industries that allows for scheduling, planning, client communication and project designing all under the same umbrella.
+There is even field-service software built specifically for landscaping and similar industries that allow for scheduling, planning, client communication, and project designing all under the same umbrella.